 If you have leftover puff pastry scraps, sprinkle them with shredded parmesan, give them a twist and bake them at 400 degrees Fahrenheit or 200 degrees Celsius.
 Voilà cheese straws!
 Or brush with milk and sprinkle instead with cinnamon sugar for a sweet treat.

 Looking for other ideas for easy but elegant appetizers?
 I have you covered.
-Try these:
+Try these or visit my Appetizer Recipes page:

 - Cilantro-Lime Crab Salad with Paprika Toasts